 Show me the data!

-After tracking my levels every hour for two weeks3, I've identified my most productive hours lie between 8:30 am and noon, and again from 3-6 pm.
+After tracking my levels every hour for two weeks, I've identified my most productive hours lie between 8:30 am and noon, and again from 3-6 pm.
+(My energy tracking was a subjective number between 1 & 10 based on how I felt at the top of each hour, during the hours I was awake.)
 According to the chart, I typically experience a slow period from 1-2:30 pm, which is likely explained by the normal sluggishness you feel after eating.

 So what have I learned?